Paul Hackett (veteran advocate): 2006 United States Senate election

-No rematch against Schmidt

-Following the exit from the Senate race, Hackett declined to enter the race for the Democratic nomination in the 2nd Congressional District against Jean Schmidt, because he promised the Democratic candidates in that race that he would not run.
-As a result a number of candidates threw their names into the race, and Hackett kept his promise.
-Therefore, on May 2, Victoria Wulsin (who came second to Hackett in the 2005 Democratic primary to fill the vacancy caused by Portman's resignation) won the Democratic primary to challenge Schmidt.
-On May 8, The Cincinnati Enquirer speculated on the possibility that Wulsin would drop out, and allow Hackett to run in her place.
-This scenario did not occur, so there was no rematch.
+Hackett later reconciled with Brown and backed his campaign, which was successful.
+Following his exit from the senate race, Hackett again declined to enter the race for the Democratic nomination in the 2nd congressional district against Schmidt, despite speculation that he would run.

-Post-campaign
+Post-campaign activities

-After withdrawing from the Senate race, Paul Hackett joined the Advisory Board of Iraq and Afghanistan Veterans of America political action committee (PAC) to support his fellow veterans running for Congress.

-Hackett has also done some talk radio by substituting for Jerry Springer on his Air America Radio show, Springer on the Radio, as well as for Ed Schultz on his show.
+After withdrawing from the senate race, Hackett joined the Advisory Board of Iraq and Afghanistan Veterans of America political action committee to support fellow veterans running for congress.
+Hackett also substituted for Jerry Springer on his Air America Radio show, Springer on the Radio, as well as for Ed Schultz on The Ed Schultz Show.

 On May 30, 2006, Hackett filed a class action lawsuit against the United States Department of Veterans Affairs over the compromise of personal information of 26.5 million veterans which may have fallen into the hands of a thief.

+Hackett was the defense counsel for Marine Corps Sergeant Ryan Weemer, who was charged with the killing of unarmed Iraqi detainees during the Second Battle of Fallujah.
+Following the trial, Weemer was acquitted of all charges on April 9, 2009.